Chrysler invites IPO pitches, leaves door open to Fiat buyout

 Under a deal struck in 2009, when Fiat rescued Chrysler from bankruptcy, the Italian carmaker has options to purchase up to 16.6 percent from VEBA at a price set by an agreed formula.
 But the two sides have been arguing about the arithmetic for months.

-Fiat filed last July to buy the first 3.3 percent for $139.7 million, but VEBA said the transaction value was $342 million, and the issue has been in court ever since.
+Fiat filed last July to buy the first 3.3 percent for $139.7 million (92.98 million pounds), but VEBA said the transaction value was $342 million, and the issue has been in court ever since.

 In January, VEBA said it would exercise a separate entitlement to sell Chrysler shares in an IPO, formally asking the company to register with the U.S. Securities and Exchange Commission for a 16.6 percent issue.